siberianfox/tinygwiki/JSON-Flow-Control-Specification.md

     {"xvm":12000}<lf>     set the X maximum velocity to 12000 mm/min (assuming the system is in G21 mode) {"gc":"g0 x100"}<lf>  execute the Gcode block "G0 X100"

 Wrapped form presents the command in a body and footer wrapper.
+This form is useful for noisy environments to ensure proper command transfer.
 The above examples become:

     {"b":{"x":""},"f":"[<b64-footer>,<b64-hashcode>]"}<lf>
     {"b":{"xvm":12000},"f":"[<b64-footer>,<b64-hashcode>]"}<lf>
     {"b":{"gc":"g0 x100"},"f":"[<b64-footer>,<b64-hashcode>]"}<lf>

-This form is useful for noisy environments to ensure proper command transfer.
+The footer contains a 2 element array of packet flow control information.
+As it's only useful for machine comms it doesn't need to be expanded out into plain text, and as such is a base 64 encoded structure.
+A client can pretty print it if that's useful.
+As the checksum can be part of the packet footer (it can't include itself) its added as the second element after the first base64 block.

+The b64-footer structure looks like:

+    typedef struct {
+       uint8 protocol_version;   // one for now
+       uint8 status_code;        // 0=OK (success), anything else is an exception (positive integers)
+       uint8 input_available;    // For responses: number of free bytes in tinyG's input buffer
+                                 // For commands: number of bytes in body element (between the quotes) } tinyg_packet_footer_t;

+The b64-hashcode checksum is computed as a Java hashcode. (insert reference here).

 ### Ack Responses
 Every JSON command returns an acknowledgement response (Ack).
 Acks are returned according to the command type.